api-platform/docs/schema-generator/getting-started.md

     composer require --dev dunglas/php-schema

-If you want to create an API exposing Schema.org types, take a look at [Dunglas's API platform](https://github.com/dunglas/api-platform), a all-in-one skeleton including PHP Schema and integrated with a ton of other useful packages allowing to generate JSON-LD REST API in minutes.
+If you want to create an API exposing Schema.org types, take a look at [API platform](https://api-platform.com), a all-in-one skeleton including PHP Schema and integrated with a ton of other useful packages allowing to generate JSON-LD REST API in minutes.